leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 ### Network Topologies

 - _logical topology_: grouping of networked systems into trusted collectives.

 #### Ring

 - _ring topology_: connects each system as points on a circle. only one system can transmit data at a time. if one segment of the loop is broken, all communication around the loop ceases.
-  - *token*: digital hall pass that travels around the ring until a system grabs it. traffic management is performed by a token.
+  - _token_: digital hall pass that travels around the ring until a system grabs it. traffic management is performed by a token.

 ![ring topology](chap-11/ring.gif)

 #### Bus

 - _bus topology_: connects each system to a trunk cable. all systems on the bus can transmit data simultaneously, which can result in collisions. when data is transmitted, all systems on the network can hear the data. if a single segment fails, communications on all other segments continue uninterrupted. the central trunk line remains a single point of failure.
+- rarely used today, because it must be terminated at both ends and any disconnection can take down the entire network.

+- Types
+  - linear bus: single trunk line with all systems directly connected to it
+  - tree bus: single trunk line with branches that can support multiple systems

 ![bus topology](chap-11/bustopol.gif)

 #### Star

-- _star topology_:
+- _star topology_: centralized connection device, hub or switch. each system is connected to the central hub by a dedicated segment. if one segment fails, the other segments can continue to function. the central hub is a single point of failure.
+- uses less cabling than other topologies, and makes identifying damaged cables easier
+- logical bus and logical ring can be implemented as a physical star
+  - Ethernet: bus-based but can be deployed as a physical star
+  - Token Ring: ring-based but can be deployed as a physical star using MAU
+    - MAU: multistation access unit, allows for cable segments to be deployed as a star while internally the device makes logical ring connections

 ![star topology](chap-11/star.gif)

 #### Mesh

-- _mesh topology_:
+- _mesh topology_: connects systems to other systems using numerous paths. provides redundant connections to systems, allowing multiple segment failures without seriously affecting connectivity
+  - full mesh topology: connects each system to all other systems on the network
+  - partial mesh topology: connects many systems to many other systems.

 ![mesh topology](chap-11/mesh.gif)

+### Wireless Communications and Security